The German Shepherd (aka Alsatian and Alsatian Wolf Dog)

 Although many people today believe that the Alsatian and German Shepherds are two distinct breeds, this is simply not the case.
 The British Kennel Club decided to refer to the dog as an ‘Alsatian’ because some of the earliest dogs brought to Great Britain were actually from the Alsace region of France which bordered Germany.
 These were the same dogs that lived in farm family homes in Germany.
 The addition of the phrase ‘wolf dog’ is probably associated with the origination of the breed which included wolves in its ancestry.
 Supposedly even Horand von Grafath, the foundation sire of the breed, was one quarter wolf.
 Von Stephanitz’s original stud book referenced several wolves found in the ancestry of foundation stock.

-Reaction to the new German shepherd breed and the Alsatian
+Reaction to the new German shepherd breed

 The reaction of the public to this new name was two-fold: although the popularity of the dog continued, there was also public outrage to the introduction of this breed with such definite recent ties to wolves, which were considered dangerous and unpredictable.
 Finally the British Kennel Club dropped the reference to wolves from the name of the breed, calling it simply the ‘Alsatian’.
 This name continued to reference the dogs until 1977 when the original name of the breed, the German Shepherd, was finally reinstated.